Greetings Earthlings !

 From Newton’s 1st Law of Motion, an object at rest continues to be in a state of rest and an object in motion stays in motion (with the same velocity) unless acted upon by an external or unbalanced force.
 This means, that if I wish to leave my orbit, I am required to spend fuel or apply thrust to enable escape from my fixed orbit.
 Also, there are a million external disturbances, some obvious and some unexplainable, that make me divert from my path and make me drift away from my orbit.
 I often let my heart and mind happily wander.
 But sometimes I have to constantly keep applying effort to continue on my prescribed journey.

-These are from noted astronomer Carl Segan as he describes this 1990 picture clicked by Voyager 1.
+These are from noted astronomer Carl Segan as he describes the famous 1990 picture of our very own pale blue dot clicked by Voyager 1.